 Iodized table salt

-Milk & dairy products
+Milk & dairy

 Zinc

-Supplementation usually not necessary!
+Supplementation usually not needed!

 The best sources for you:

-Cheese (e.g. Emmental)
+Cheese (e.g., Emmental)

 Whole grains & legumes